EITP/IT-LAB/Drone Coding/Samples/Flying Tello EDU Autonomously/tutorial01.md

 ### Learning target

-Flying Tello EDU autonomously in patterns by using Python
+Flying Tello EDU autonomously in patterns by using Python / Swift

 ### Requirement
-Hardware - micro:bit Chip and PC with OS Windows 7 or above.
+Hardware - PC / Mac with Python 2.7 or above.
 Programming languages - Python/ Swift

-### Tool
-Online Blockly and JavaScript editor https://makecode.microbit.org/# Micro-USB Cable (Connect it to computer and micro:bit)
+Connection - micro:bit Chip and PC with OS Windows 7 or above.

 ### Use Blockly Steps
 1. Open the browser and go to online editor program page at URL below